 Antimetabole is when phrases or sentences are repeated in reverse order, with the intent of juxtaposing different meanings.
 In both clauses, the grammatical structure is exactly the same.
 This device is closely related to chiasmus, but with a slight difference that we explain later below.

-This repetition literary device is much easier to demonstrate than to define.
-See the below examples, each of which uses inverted word order to emphasize a certain point:
+This device is much easier to demonstrate than to define.
+See the below repetition examples, each of which uses inverted word order to emphasize a certain point:

 This quote, spoken by Festes in Shakespeare’s Twelfth Night, repeats “wit” and “fool” in inverse order.
 The effect is that Festes underlines the importance of wit, and that foolishness and wit are not mutually exclusive: a “fool” or clown can be witty, which is far better than actually being a foolish person.